 - The light colour of the paper meant that the brown of the egg shell came through which wouldn’t look nice once I put the butterfly cut outs on top

 After learning these lessons, I finished the first layer then left the eggs to dry.
 Then the next day I went back over the eggs with a heavier base paper (another tissue paper, but thicker) then added the butterflies.
 Then in the afternoon, I went out to find some clear coat to put over it all (something like shellac) but couldn’t find anything.
-Which meant that my back-up plan had to be put in motion: Clear nail varnish!
+This meant that my backup plan had to be put in motion: Clear nail varnish.

 - Two eggs, blown out and air-dried

 - Tissue paper (the first lot was from a gift, the second lot was wrapped around flowers)

 - Small paper shopping bag (this is where the butterfly cut outs came from)

 - Decoupage paste (made with equal parts of basic white glue and water)

 And now that they’re done, I am going to package them to send to a friend who may or may not like them.
 (But I hope that she appreciates the thought either way.)

 I wonder what crafty project I can get up to next weekend …